ToWatchList/TWL_Downloader/README.md

 Tips & Suggestions
 ------------------
 It's important to keep [youtube-dl](http://rg3.github.io/youtube-dl/) updated regularly because it can break if YouTube or Vimeo change things around.
 In my experience this hasn't been a frequent problem but when it occurred [youtube-dl](http://rg3.github.io/youtube-dl/) was updated rapidly to fix any issues.
 So I suggest using [HomeBrew](http://brew.sh) (on the Mac) or just [youtube-dl's self updater](https://github.com/rg3/youtube-dl/blob/master/README.md#options) (with the `-U` CLI option) to to keep things up to date.
-You might even put the updates command on a cron job of it's own.
+You probably want to put the update command into a cron job of it's own.

 On a related note, it's really great to point a TV interface like [Kodi](http://kodi.tv) (formally XBMC) at your download folder.
-This allows you to browse & watch all your to watch videos locally with no buffering.
+The script can even write out appropreate metadata for thumbnails and descriptions for Kodi.
+This allows you to browse & watch all your to watch videos locally with no buffering or ads.
 This is actually the original intent the script.

 Disclaimers & Other Info
 --------------------------
 These scripts use some of the private APIs from ToWatchList, which may change at any time.
-In fact, they probably will change in the future a few ways:
+This includes:

 1. Minor adjustments to syntax and data in provided by the API (this shouldn't affect these scripts)
 2. Bandwidth & polling limits to prevent abuse (this shouldn't affect normal use)